Raynos/jsig/README.md

  - [x] basic support for nullables
  - [ ] basic support for if branches and flow analysis
  - [ ] basic support for generics

+# progress ( 0.3.0 ) Docs & Self reliance

+The `v0.3.0` will be cut once we've documented the adoption process of the `jsig` type checker.
+We also want to get the type checker type checking itself

+ - [ ] type check the typechecker.
+ - [ ] document breadth first adoption
+ - [ ] document depth first adoption